Intelup/node-red-contrib-intelup/README.md

 # node-red-contrib-intelup

-This is a node-red module to send data to [Intelup Cloud](https://intelup.app), a SaaS Analytics platform.
+This is a node-red module that sends data to [Intelup Cloud](https://intelup.app), a SaaS Analytics platform.

 # Install